IBT Apps® Announces Acquisition of PowerLender® to Enhance Loan Origination Solutions

 IBT Apps Expands Portfolio with Acquisition of PowerLender, Elevating Loan Origination Solutions for Community Banks

-As part of the acquisition, IBT Apps will integrate existing members of the PowerLender team to ensure a smooth transition for current customers, maintaining uninterrupted support for their loan origination needs.
-Stricklen affirmed, "Our team is excited to join forces with IBT Apps to provide enhanced Loan Origination capabilities to our valued customers."

 IBT Apps is proud to begin offering the newly acquired Loan Origination System to the community banking environment immediately.
-To learn more about IBT Apps, and to explore how PowerLender can benefit your business, please visit www.ibtapps.com.
+To learn more about the RemoteLender product and to explore how it can benefit your business, please visit www.specializeddata.com

 About IBT Apps: